top of page

 To instruct genounzip to refrain from recompressing, use --bgzf=0.

-4. There are some cases in which you may request genozip to change the source data before compressing it.
-In these cases, the digest is not calculated.
+5. There are some cases in which you may request genozip to modify the source data before compressing it.
+In these cases, the digest is calculated on the data after the modifications.
 These cases are:

 Questions? support@genozip.com